beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

   parameter is not used to authenticate in any OpenStack service, rather it is used to authenticate the client making a request as being allowed to access the web service.
 - `vm_uuids` -- a coma-separated list of UUIDs of the VMs required to be migrated.
+- `reason` -- a string specifying the resource for migration: "underload", or "overload".

 If the provided credentials are correct and the `vm_uuids` parameter includes a list of UUIDs of existing VMs in the correct format, the service responses with the HTTP status code `200 OK`.